jacobalmon/Just4Flights/Team/Git Info.md

-# How to Use Version Control with Git and GitHub
+# How to Use Version Control via Git